wjdenny/wjdenny.github.io/content/@2021wilson_links.md

 ---
 tags:
-  - source
+  - "source"
-alias:
+alias: "Links vs Tags vs Folders in Obsidian: When Should You Use Each?"
-  - "Links vs Tags vs Folders in Obsidian: When Should You Use Each?"
+draft: false
 ---
 # Links vs Tags vs Folders in Obsidian: When Should You Use Each?